Travis

 Deploy keys are not currently supported by LFS, so you should use a Bitbucket OAuth token to authenticate as in the example above.

-Authentication with GitLab #
+GitLab Authentication #

 We recommend using a read-only GitLab OAuth token to authenticate when using Git LFS: